Join Here | Log In

 Key takeaways:

-~ Acetaminophen can cause liver damage at higher levels or with chronic use, but only in some people.
+~ For some people, acetaminophen can cause liver damage when used at higher doses or with chronic use.

 ~ Understanding your genetic risk, along with lifestyle factors, can help you decide which pain reliever may be the best choice for you.